Fair Pay Denied

-When you enjoy a book you borrowed or bought used, the author receives $0.
+When you read a book that you borrowed or bought used, the author receives $0.

 Solution

-The used book market has boomed [NYTimes paywall], as Amazon, Google, et al. make it easy to find pre-owned copies of books.
-Used books are now ~37%-45% of paper books sold and their sales are growing faster than new book sales.
+Because of Internet search and distribution technologies, used books are now ~37%-45% of paper books sold and their sales are growing faster than new book sales.

 "More than half of consumers within the US & UK buy more second-hand than new books."
 Used Book Sales Statistics, Dean Talbot, December 20, 2022, WORDSRATED

-5. When You Love a Book, You've Been Provided With Hours of Enjoyment
+6. When You Love a Book You've Been Provided With Hours of Enjoyment

 Consider paying the author a tip commensurate with the value you received.